kunzeleric/jammming-app/README.md

 ## Takeaways

 - Learned to use the hook useCallback in React.
-- Practiced some API consumption.
+- Practiced API consumption.
-- Obtained more knowledge in components and their properties.
+- Obtained more knowledge about components and their properties.

 ## Author